Hendrixer/ng-Fx/README.md

 ## For Enterprise
 Better Efficiency, Less Money
 Tipe is future proof, we deliver content everywhere.
 Don't waste time setting up infrastructure for your content.
 Tipe uses a global CDN with a serverless architecture that scales to meet your needs.
-Devs can focus on projects, allowing them to go to market faster.
+Developers can focus on projects, allowing them to go to market faster.

 ---